yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos.md

 Refresh the [tablet-servers](http://127.0.0.1:7000/tablet-servers) page to see the status update.

 The `Time since heartbeat` value for that node will keep increasing.
-After that number reaches 60s (1 minute), YugabyteDB changes the status of the removed node from `ALIVE` to `DEAD`.
-Note that at this time the universe is running in an under-replicated state for some subset of tablets.
+When the number reaches 60s (1 minute), YugabyteDB changes the status of the removed node from `ALIVE` to `DEAD`.
+Note that at this time the cluster is running in an under-replicated state for some subset of tablets.

 ![Read and write IOPS with 3rd node dead](/images/ce/fault_tolerance_dead_node.png)